 Our employment task was designed to be easily completed by women or men of any literacy level and working age within the study population.
-It was further designed to occupy the employee throughout the course of the day and in a manner that required some nominal level of engagement with his or her surrounding community.
-Specifically, employees were asked to engage in a data collection exercise in which they filled out a time-use sheet, reporting on the activities of twenty same-sex neighbors four times per day (centered around prayer times, which were a common source of structure for most refugees), for an average of three days per week.
+It was further designed to occupy the employee throughout the course of the day in a manner that required some nominal level of engagement with individuals outside the home and possessed a clear objective.
+Specifically, employees were asked to engage in a data collection exercise in which they filled out time-use sheets, reporting on the activities of twenty same-sex neighbors four times per day (centered around prayer times, which were a common source of structure for most refugees).
 The neighbors that each employee selected were not identified to the researchers, ensuring that no participant felt like they were infringing on the privacy of others.
-This employment task was motivated by the idea (as described to our participants) that NGOs wished to understand how best to help the refugee community, and in order to do so, required an accurate picture of how refugees spend their time in the camps.
-This information could also be used to inform the focus of future interventions.
+The objective of the work (as described to our participants) was that NGOs sought to better understand the refugee experience and would benefit from more accurate data on how refugees spend their time in the camps.

-In order to ensure that literacy was not an impediment to completing the work, we contracted an artist to create a worksheet depicting common daily activities in the camps (sleeping, eating, lounging at a tea stall, sitting idle).
-We piloted the sheets extensively to ensure that all major activities were included (please see Figure 3 for a visual of the time-use sheet and activities).
+In order to ensure that literacy was not an impediment to completing the work, we contracted an artist to create a time-use worksheet visually depicting common daily activities in the camps (sleeping, eating, lounging at a tea stall, sitting idle).
+We piloted the sheets extensively to ensure that all major activities were included (see Figure 3 for a visual of the time-use sheet and activities).
 Upon being randomly assigned to the employment intervention, enumerators spent twenty minutes explaining the work task to households and then showed the participant a five minute video designed by the research team articulating the same; this ensured standardized comprehension across participants.
 Any questions that participants had regarding the task were answered at this time (and in subsequent collection survey days as needed).

 We asked that households complete the work tasks on the specific days they were assigned.
-To ensure compliance with the work schedule, we stationed a tamper-proof box in a prechosen household within each block and informed participants that they should submit their tasks into the box at the end of each assigned workday.
-Supervisors decided which household in our sample would host the collection box (henceforth referred to as the "facilitator" household).
-They selected the household whose dwelling was most centrally located and who had enough space to accommodate the weekly collection surveys.
+To ensure compliance with the work schedule, we stationed a tamper-proof box in a pre-chosen household within each block and informed participants that they should submit their tasks into the box at the end of each assigned workday.
+The facilitator would slip an additional piece of paper into the box at the end of the day to 'book-end' that day's submission.
+The respondent's submission was marked late if it was inserted after that paper.
+Supervisors determined which household in the block would host the collection box (henceforth referred to as the "facilitator" household), selecting a sample household whose dwelling was most centrally located and who had enough space to accommodate the weekly collection surveys.
 These facilitators were compensated with an additional Tk.
-50 for their services.
-At the end of each day, the facilitator would drop a piece of cardboard paper into the box, thereby separating out each day's work.
+50 per week for their services.
+At the conclusion to each day, the facilitator would drop a piece of cardboard into the box, thereby separating out each day's work.
 The facilitator had no access to the materials inside the box.